+Growth in Vaughan from 1970 to 2000 was primarily in a suburban from, the same style... during this period.
+Since the year 2000, Vaughan has seen a greater increase in more intensified forms of housing.
 Growth in Vaughan over the past 30-40 years has taken place in a primarily suburban form: the same style of development that was taking place all over the Greater Golden Horseshoe (GGH) and North America during this period.

-As the residential areas of the City grew, employment in the City also thrived as a result of the two major intermodal rail yards, excellent highway connections, proximity to Pearson International Airport and availability of large tracts of relatively inexpensive land.
+As the residential areas of the City grew, employment in the City also has thrived as a result of the two major intermodal rail yards, excellent highway connections, proximity to Pearson International Airport and availability of large tracts of relatively inexpensive land.
 The industrial and commercial development pattern in Vaughan has been characterized by two very large Employment Areas within the City, largely associated with the significant rail and highway infrastructure.
 Most commercial buildings have been built as single-storey structures within industrial parks or large stand-alone retail centres.

 The historical pattern of growth and current urban structure has created a number of significant issues that Vaughan, and other suburban municipalities must begin to address.
-These include, among many others: car dependence, traffic congestion and increasing commuting times; low-density, single-use areas that do not allow for the efficient provision of transit; a limited range of housing options; and, a significant loss of agricultural and Natural Areas.
+These include, among many others: car dependence, traffic congestion and increasing commuting times; low-density, single-use areas that do not allow for the efficient provision of transit; a limited range of housing options; and, a significant loss of Agricultural and Natural Areas.
 Vaughan, and other cities in the GGH and across North America, have recognized these issues and have begun addressing them by encouraging the creation of more compact and complete communities that make better use of land resources.